In recently enjoyed a terrific holiday in South Africa. You can read my trip reports here:

 - Save money: read my tips for getting the best deal at a luxury resort like Royal Malewane (and receive many free perks).

-- The lodge has only seven villas, all of them superbly located in the African bush and enjoying similar views, so you cannot go wrong with any of them.
+- Room tip: The main lodge has only seven villas, all of them superbly located in the African bush and enjoying similar views, so you cannot go wrong with any of them.
 If you don’t like to walk to much between your room and the lobby, request a villa close to the public areas.

 - Read my tips for preparing your trip in time.